mcneel/help-docs/_en/flamingo/5/help/lighting-tab.md

 Lighting is the most important and most neglected consideration when creating images.
 It is not just a way to illuminate the model.
 Lighting sets the mood and is a key ingredient in determining the composition.

 ![images/christophersotogutierrez.png](images/christophersotogutierrez.png)
-*Image by Christopher Soto Gutiérrez.*
+*Image by Christopher Soto Guti辿rrez.*

 #### Where can I find Flamingo Lighting control?